About Somatic Coaching

 It's rooted in what is present and emerging in the moment, with a forward focus towards integrating these new learnings for your future.

-What's different about Somatic Coaching?
+What's different about somatic coaching?

 Somatic / embodiment coaching focuses on being with our whole bodymind's noticings, rather than just our mind's.
 Being with what is here now, allowing ourselves to feel it, and acting from there.
 Our bodies have so much to tell us, through physical sensations, images, sensory experiences, thoughts, emotions...